What is temporary housing?

 When we offer temporary housing

-We may provide you with temporary housing if you and your household:
+We may offer you temporary housing if you and your household:

 - are homeless